firstcontributions/first-contributions/github-desktop-tutorial.md

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />

-If you don't have GitHub Desktop on your machine, [ install it ]( https://desktop.github.com/ )
+If you don't have GitHub Desktop on your machine, [install it](https://desktop.github.com/).

 ## Fork this repository